Amos 8

 Amos 8 is the eighth chapter of the Book of Amos in the Hebrew Bible or the Old Testament of the Christian Bible.
+In the Hebrew Bible it is a part of the Book of the Twelve Minor Prophets.
 This book contains the prophecies attributed to the prophet Amos; in particular, the seventh, eighth, and ninth chapters contain visions and their explanations.
-It is a part of the Book of the Twelve Minor Prophets.
+This chapter opens with a vision of a basket of summer fruit.

 Text

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 14 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls including 4Q82 (4QXIIg; 25 BCE) with extant verses 1–5, 11–14;